Lake Wamala: History

 More than 4,000 years ago Lake Wamala was part of Lake Victoria, but has since receded into its current state.
 One apocryphal myth supposes that Lake Wamala derives its name from a King Wamala, the last monarch of the Bachwezi dynasty and that King Wamala disappeared into the lake at a site near Lubajja fishing village called Nakyegalika and his spirit resides in the lake.

 Flora and fauna

 The vegetation surrounding Lake Wamala is dominated by papyrus, other floaters, and water-based vegetation.
 There are also trees such as Raphia and other palms.
 A variety of animal species such as sitatunga, wild pigs, hippopotamus, bushbuck, waterbuck, vervet monkey, baboon, guinea fowl, and turaco live near the lake.
 Existing fish species include tilapia, catfish, and lungfish.

 Fishing patterns

 During the 1960s and the early 1970s, Lake Wamala was an important source of both fresh and smoked fish sold locally and in the big towns in Buganda.
 Due to mismanagement and uncontrolled, unregulated commercial fishing on the lake, the fish were depleted in the mid-1970s.
 Climate change has also worsened the lake conditions, to the detriment of the local fishermen and their families.

+One of the cleanest lakes in Uganda and with calm waters (Researched by Ariiho Robert Kahiigi).